 No. Any existing grantee who is interested in being considered for grant renewal is required to complete an LOI through one of our grant portals.
 The process is the same for renewal applicants as it is for organizations that are applying for funding for the first time.

-Due to the large number of requests we anticipate, we will not be able to respond to requests for feedback.
+As is standard practice for foundations and due to the large number of requests we anticipate, we will not generally be able to respond to requests for feedback.

 There is a question on the LOI form where applicants are asked to indicate if the proposal is for a renewal request.